Payment scheme compliance: The complete guide for card issuers

 What is scheme compliance?

 Scheme compliance, also known as payment network compliance or card network compliance, is the comprehensive process of adhering to the rules, requirements, and standards set by major payment card networks, including Visa, Mastercard, American Express, Discover, JCB, and other regional schemes.
+At its core, scheme compliance revolves around three critical components:

 This involves maintaining proper communication and working relationships with payment network representatives, participating in industry consultations, and ensuring your organisation stays informed about upcoming changes to network requirements.